-Documents for verification of previous land status must be retained for 5 years and made available for inspection by the assessor.
-Such documents may include Single Farm Payment documentation, maps or other of official records showing field location and classification/use.
+All documents associated with the Renewable Energy Directive (Directive 2018/2001) verification must be retained for a minimum of 5 years, or longer where it is required by the relevant national authority, and available for inspection by the assessor.
+For verifying previous land status documents such as Single Farm Payment documentation, maps or other of official records showing field location and classification/ use should be kept.
+Other documents which should be kept include traceability records, store records, risk assessments and crop management records.